emipa606/SpaceWorms/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=1078857582

 - Added mod-setting for changing the incident basechance
-- For a higher quality texture, try [ Mashed Space Worms Re-texture]( https://steamcommunity.com/sharedfiles/filedetails/?id=2739609830) by SirMashedPotato
+- ~~For a higher quality texture, try [ Mashed Space Worms Re-texture]( https://steamcommunity.com/sharedfiles/filedetails/?id=2739609830) by SirMashedPotato~~
+Now included in the mod, thanks SirMashedPotato for allowing it!
 - No longer infects mech types

 The following options added by Ferris: